DanielSLew/request_bin/README.md

 ### Infrastructure

 - Nginx reverse proxy handles all incoming requests
+- Simple node express server set to handle all requests
 - Mongo Database captures the event payloads
 - Postgres Database captures the bin information and the event relational data
+- For a test, I sit up github webhooks from this repo to be consumed.

 ### Use